cofinalsubnets/mallow/README.md

 ## Metadata ##

-A Mallow::Core is stateless, so it can't supply stateful metadata (like index or match statistics) to rules.
+A mallow is stateless, so it can't supply stateful metadata (like index or match statistics) to rules.
 But that is not necessary for two reasons.
 First:
 ```ruby
   Mallow.fluff do |m|
     line = 0